jsimonet/log-any/readme.md

 ### STDOUT, STDERR

 Sometimes, applications or libraries are already available, and prints their logs to STDOUT and/or STDERR.
-Log::Any could captures theses logs and manage them.
+Log::Any could captures these logs and manage them.

 ### EXCEPTIONS